-Your radio supports up to 95 user programmable Receiveonly channels with frequencies in the range 403 - 520 MHz.
+The TX4500S supports up to 95 user programmable Receive-only channels with frequencies in the range 403 - 520 MHz.
 Frequencies can be stored in five separate channel banks labelled A to E, each containing up to 19 channels.
 These additional 19 channels are located directly above CB channel 80 (81 - 99).

-Each Receive-only channel can also be assigned an Alpha label to help identify that channel when it is selected.
+Each Receive-only channel can also be assigned an Alpha label to help identify that channel when it is selected